 We start by describing trends in inequality in individual employees' earnings, for men and women separately.
-We initially restrict attention to the earnings of employees of working age.6 worked for the self-employed are problematic.
-We add in self-employment income later in the section and discuss its effects.7
+We initially restrict attention to the earnings of employees of working age.

-We initially exclude the self-employed while we separate the contributions of changes in hours worked and hourly wages, because the measurement and interpretation of hours
+We initially exclude the self-employed while we separate the contributions of changes in hours worked and hourly wages, because the measurement and interpretation of hours worked for the self-employed are problematic.
+We add in self-employment income later in the section and discuss its effects.

-6 This means men below 65 and women below 60, in accordance with the state pension ages prior to 2010.
+&lt;sup>6 This means men below 65 and women below 60, in accordance with the state pension ages prior to 2010.
 Since 2010, the state pension age for women has risen above 60 (see Cribb, Emmerson and Tetlow (2016)), but we keep the upper age bound fixed so as to limit compositional changes in the sample over time.
 The lower age bound is 16, or 20 if in full-time education and living at home.